sighupio/getting-started/distro-on-vms/README.md

 This section configures the `module-logging` module.
 In this example we are installing Loki as log storage, and configuring the Logging operator with all the Flows and Outputs to send logs to the Loki stack.

-The minio configuration section is to deploy a minio cluster with the S3 bucket used by Loki to store logs, the storageSize selected defines the size for each minio disk, in total 6 disks split in 2 per 3 minio replicas.
+The minio configuration section is to deploy a MinIO cluster with the S3 bucket used by Loki to store logs, the storageSize selected defines the size for each MinIO disk, in total 6 disks split in 2 per 3 MinIO replicas.

 #### Monitoring core module